 Craft beer is the only alcohol you will find on the premises.
 We do NOT sell any non-alcoholic beers, wines, ciders or meads.

-Are there any gluten-free beers this year?
+Are there any gluten-free beers?

 Is there water available for drinking?